ryanflorence/CSSAnimation/README.md

 Transition method: constructor
 ------------------------------

 Creates a new `Transition` object.
+Constructed and cached automatically for MooTools and jQuery

 **Signature**

 	new Transition(element);
+	// constructed and cached automatically for MooTools and jQuery

 **Arguments**